winston-tan/uSDX/README.md

+Forked from QCX-SSB.
+Below are taken directly from the original repo.

 # QCX-SSB: SSB with your QCX transceiver
 This is a simple and experimental modification that transforms a [QCX] into a (Class-E driven) SSB transceiver.
 It can be used to make QRP SSB contacts, or (in combination with a PC) used for the digital modes such as FT8, JS8, FT4.
 It can be fully-continuous tuned through bands 80m-10m in the LSB/USB-modes with a 2400Hz bandwidth has up to 5W PEP SSB output and features a software-based full Break-In VOX for fast RX/TX switching in voice and digital operations.